4. Library Management System

 6. Blog Platform with RESTful APIs

-This platform allows users to create, manage, and publish blogs with features like commenting and liking.
-It provides a set of RESTful APIs for managing blog posts and user profiles and incorporates secure login and authentication.
-The system allows admins to manage user permissions and content while providing an easy-to-navigate frontend.
+This is a user-friendly platform that allows users to create, manage, and publish blogs with features such as commenting and liking.
+It offers a set of RESTful APIs for handling blog posts and user profiles and supports a secure login.
+The method permits administrators to oversee user access rights and content while offering a simple and user-friendly frontend.

 Technologies Used: Spring Boot, Java, Spring Data JPA, MySQL, Spring Security/JWT.